A. K. Veerasamy: Early career

-He acted in plays with Sivaji Ganesan them Like Rajput, he is famous for his roles.
-His dialogue "Enaku oru unma therinjaaganum" (I need to know the truth) from the film Mudhal Mariyadhai became popular.
+He acted in plays with Sivaji Ganesan.
+Like Rajput, he is famous for his roles.
+His dialogue "Enaku oru unmai therinjaaganum" (I need to know the truth) from the film Mudhal Mariyadhai became popular.
+He acted in Gemini Ganesan's Unnaipol Oruvan.

-Family
+Personal life

 His wife's name is Rajalakshmi.
 The couple has 4 sons and one daughter.

-Awards

-He acted Gemini Ganesan's Unnaipol Oruvan movie. for that, he also got a National Award for his role in that movie.

 Death

 He died on 22 August 2010 at the age of 84 following an age-related illness.

 Filmography

 This is a partial filmography.
 You can expand it.